smv1999/mercury-db/README.md

 The application **doesn't have any OS specific dependencies and should run without any problems in Mac and Windows as well**.

-## File Structure

-- `src/mercury_db/datastore.py` - The library that contains the methods for performing CRUD Operations.
-- `setup.py`